ursa-mikail/ciphers/linearity_in_aes_xts_multipliers.md

 If you need unpredictability, use a secure random per-block tweak (and store it) or a keyed KDF that produces per-block non-linear values and is not reused.

+### One-line demonstration of the exploitability idea

+If you know a tweak T0, you can compute T1 = gf_mul_by_x(T0), T2 = gf_mul_by_x(T1), …
+This is cheap and deterministic.
+That chain means ciphertext patterns in XTS are related across blocks in mathematically tractable ways.

+## Caveats on Tweaks

+There are 2 separate properties you might want from a tweak and they’re often conflated:

+- Uniqueness — tweak must not collide for different records encrypted under the same XTS key.

+- Unpredictability — an attacker who observes one (or many) tweak values should not be able to predict other tweaks.

+Which one needed depends on the threat model.

+## Summary

+If you derive the tweak as HMAC(secret_key, canonical_json) then:

+	- Unique (probabilistic): yes (very high probability for 128-bit truncation).

+	- Unpredictable: yes, unless the attacker learns the HMAC key.

+If you use the sector/address (public counter) as the tweak:

+	- Unique: yes (if allocator is correct).

+	- Unpredictable: no — predictable by design.

+If you require both determinism (same JSON → same tweak) and unpredictability to outsiders: use a keyed PRF (HMAC or AES-PRF) with a KMS-held secret key.

+If you require absolute non-predictability even if some JSON+tweak pairs are leaked, use a random per-record tweak (store it with ciphertext).

+## Threat models and implications

+1. Attacker can observe tweaks & ciphertexts, but does not have keys

+- A keyed HMAC-derived tweak is safe: observing tweak = HMAC_k(JSON)[:16] does not let the attacker compute HMACs for other JSONs without k.

+2. Attacker can choose plaintext/JSONs (chosen-input) but doesn't know the key

+- Still safe: HMAC is a secure PRF.
+They can try different JSONs but cannot predict the keyed output beyond brute force.

+3. Attacker obtains one plaintext-tweak pair and the tweak value, and wants to predict tweaks for new JSONs

+- If tweak = public address or counter → attacker can predict future tweaks (bad).

+- If tweak = HMAC_k(JSON) and k is secret → single observed pair doesn't let them predict others.

+4. Key compromise (attacker learns KMS secret)

+- Everything that was keyed becomes predictable and decryptable → you must rotate keys and re-encrypt.

+“if an attacker learns 1 tweak, they can compute all future tweaks” is only true if your tweak-derivation is predictable (e.g., an address/counter) or if the secret is compromised.